Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

 Conventional autoencoders process each data snapshot independently, disregarding the temporal correlations inherent in a transient fluid flow.
-This neglect often results in suboptimal compression, jagged or non-smooth latent trajectories, and poor generalization when extrapolating over time.
+As a result, the learned latent manifold may not form a dynamically smooth or physically consistent phase space, leading to suboptimal compression and reduced suitability for learning time-evolving dynamics.
 However, for systems governed by smoothly evolving physical processes, such as transient fluid flow, the reduced latent space should ideally preserve this temporal quality.
 In other words, smooth evolution in the original state space should be mirrored by equally smooth trajectories in the latent representation to ensure physically meaningful and dynamically consistent encoding.
 To address this issue, we introduce a temporal regularization term that penalizes abrupt changes in the latent space from one input snapshot to the next in the sequence.
 Specifically, we enforce smoothness by minimizing the second time derivative of the latent variables.
 Compared to using a first derivative, this higher-order constraint has been shown to yield more stable and consistent representations during training \citep{xie2024smooth}.
 By discouraging sudden accelerations in the latent dynamics, this approach promotes smoother temporal evolution and mitigates spurious jumps, which is particularly important for sequential filtering and forecasting tasks.